matte21/line-solver/README.md

 ```
 lineStart
 ```
-The last command is required at the begin of every MATLAB session.
+The last command is required at the beginning of every MATLAB session.
 You can now use LINE.

 For example, to solve a basic M/M/1 queue by simulation, type:
 ```